MIT AI in Software Engineering Forum

 Enhancing Security via AI and Machine Learning

-Assistant Group Leader of AI Technology, MIT Lincoln Lab
+Group Leader of AI Technology and Systems, MIT Lincoln Laboratory

-Assistant Group Leader of AI Technology, MIT Lincoln Lab
+Group Leader of AI Technology and Systems, MIT Lincoln Laboratory

 This session will discuss using machine learning and AI to detect vulnerabilities, strengthen software security, and respond to emerging threats in real-time.